What to Do in Vilnius, Lithuania

 Bigger hotels, restaurants, shopping centres will have free wi-fi.
 Check out this website that lists free wi-fi zones.

-Best Time of Year to Visit?
+Best Time of Year to Visit Vilnius

 Summer and early autumn.